 Easy Test for Upper-Body Strength and Endurance

 Looking for an easy way to test your upper-body strength and endurance?
 (I know you are.)
 I give you: The pushup.
 Yep, the simple but effective pushup is the best way to gauge as a general indicator your strength.
 All you do is count the number of pushups you can do at one time—and do them to failure, not just to when you feel like giving up.
 Then compare it to the table in this article from the verywellfit blog to see where you score on the fitness scale for your age and gender.

 Ok, now drop and give me 30 pushups!

 There’s new evidence that mind-body interventions, like yoga and meditation, can help reduce pain in people who have been taking prescription opioids.
 That’s definitely good news for people who are forced to endure chronic pain.
 And it’s good news for those of us who experience the natural aches and strange creakiness that results from getting older.
 “Mindfulness, cognitive behavioral therapy and clinical hypnosis appear to be the most useful for reducing pain,” says study author Eric Garland, a professor at the University of Utah in this story, Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%, heard on NPR’s Morning Edition.
 Namaste.

 Motivation of the Week

-I hope to catch you all Saturday morning.
-Until then, as always, whatever you do finish strong!
+I hope to catch you all this Saturday.
+Until then, whatever you do, finish strong!